Electrify by Saul Griffith

 How much electrical power will the US need to generate when fully electrified?

-The energy density of solar is ~
+The energy density of solar is about

 There is a camp of environmentalists that believe we’ll power the world with distributed (rooftop or community) solar, but the numbers tell a simple story that we’ll need all of the distributed energy we can harness, and we’ll need industrial installations of solar and wind as well. ↗